Study shines light on cause of chronic kidney disease

 In humans, the team showed that circulating IHH levels were significantly raised in patients with CKD.
 Patients with cardiovascular disease also had higher levels of IHH than those without cardiac problems.

 The findings offer hope that blocking the TNF/IHH signalling pathway could improve both kidney and heart fibrosis problems – the leading cause of morbidity and mortality in patients with CKD.
+It suggests that modulating IHH signaling could be a therapeutic option in the future, to limit fibrosis after kidney injury or during aging.

 There is a major unmet need for better treatments to halt the progressive kidney scarring and cardiovascular problems which affect so many patients with CKD.
 I’m excited at the potential of this work, and the new insights to be gained into the role of IHH as a major driver of multi-organ fibrosis, which we hope can be a first step on the road towards better treatments for patients.